From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Longitudinal Analysis of 15 Years of DNSSEC Key Transitions

 \subsection{Conformance to RFC Guidelines}

 \paragraph{KSK and ZSK Transitions in the Wild} \autoref{fig:trans-rfcclass-per-year} summarizes RFC-based classifications of both measured KSKs and ZSKs per year.
 Any transition that could not be classified as RFC-compliant is marked as \emph{noncompliant}.
-This Figure confirms a common expectation but also reveals new insights.
-Unsurprisingly, early in DNSSEC's deployment, KSKs were transitioned according to RFC~5011 (denoted here as ``TA-Update'').
-This was necessarily the case because at that time there were very few registrars and also few parent zones that were able to offer secure delegations (\ie DNSSEC-covered {\tt DS} records), most Top-Level Domains did \emph{not} deploy DNSSEC and were, therefore, \emph{unable} to securely delegate.
+This figure confirms a common expectation but also reveals new insights.
+Unsurprisingly, in the early DNSSEC deployment KSKs were transitioned according to RFC~5011 (denoted here as ``TA-Update'').
+This was necessarily the case because at that time there were very few registrars and also few parent zones that were able to offer secure delegations.
+Most Top-Level Domains did \emph{not} deploy DNSSEC and were, therefore, unable to securely delegate.

 In 2008, operational advice was given to deploy DNSSEC to counter the Kaminsky vulnerability~\cite{cert2008vulnerability}.
-Our data (see \autoref{tab:raw-key-rfc-class}) indicate that the number of DNSSEC-enabled zones more than doubled during the next three months.
+Our data (see \autoref{tab:zone-count-year-source} and \ref{tab:raw-key-rfc-class}) indicate that the number of DNSSEC-enabled zones more than doubled during three months.
 Based on our classification, it is clearly visible that subsequently more variety in key transition techniques appeared (see \autoref{fig:used-ksk-rfcclass}).
 In 2009, the Double-DS transition technique was the most popular.
-This technique, however, requires additional coordination between an authoritative zone and the operator of its predecessor zone.
-Our results illustrate, despite an increasing deployment over time, that the popularity of managing transitions based on Double-DS and Double-KSK fluctuates.
+This technique, however, requires additional coordination between an authoritative zone and the operator of its parent zone.
+Despite an increasing deployment over time, our results illustrate that the popularity of managing transitions based on Double-DS and Double-KSK fluctuates.
 The majority always conformed to either RFC~5011 or was ``noncompliant.''
-This observation indicates that the RFC-specified key transition processes may not properly represent operational behaviors.
+This observation indicates that the RFC-specified key transition processes may not properly represent operational behavior.